 revision at the generic level" Invertebrate Systematics 32(5), 566-634.

 Female specimens of many idiopid species are difficult to identify.
 The spider in the images presented on this page was photographed in a damp rainforest area

-near the Queensland - New South Wales border where Homogona pulleinei is relatively common.
-Homogona pulleinei is a much darker spider than most of the other idiopid species found in South Queensland.
+near the Queensland - New South Wales border where Cataxia pulleinei is relatively common.
+Cataxia pulleinei is a much darker spider than most of the other idiopid species found in South Queensland.

-Spider(s) with a very similar appearance: Hadronyche infensa, Aname species and Namea salanitri.
+Spider(s) with a very similar appearance: Hadronyche infensa, Aname barrema and Namea salanitri.

 Email Ron Atkinson for more information.

 Last updated 8 November 2017.